 Some people in our community can't be vaccinated.
 This might be because they are too young or too sick.
 You can help protect these vulnerable people by keeping your and your family’s vaccinations up to date.
 When enough people in the community are vaccinated, the spread of a disease slows down or stops completely.
 If enough people are vaccinated, the disease can't spread.
 This is called herd immunity.

 Vaccines help protect you from serious infectious diseases throughout your life – from infancy to early adulthood and into old age.
 Vaccines are recommended to be given at the ages when they will be most helpful.

 Newborn babies are immune to many diseases because they have antibodies from their mothers.
 However, this immunity goes away during their first year of life.
 This means they need to be vaccinated against diseases they might catch.

 During pregnancy, it is important you are protected against infections and illnesses that can be harmful to you and your baby.
+Some illnesses, such as the flu, are especially dangerous for pregnant women.
+Some illnesses such as whooping cough are especially dangerous for newborn babies who may catch the infection from their mothers.
 Vaccination is an effective way to protect yourself and your baby.

 Who else needs to be vaccinated?

 Some people who are at an increased risk for certain diseases may need additional vaccines.

 Healthcare workers and other employees who have contact with lots of people